Search for Important Questions

 1. Explain the Gandhian philosophy of trusteeship.
 Also discuss the Gandhian thought about social sins.

-3. What do you mean by Quality Circle?
+3. What do you mean by worship/religion without sacrifice?

 1. Describe the Philosophy of Scientific Management.